peterdresslar/emergent-firms-model/README.md

     - View time series charts of various agent attributes, including `wage`, `savings`, `loan`, `a`, `beta`, `links`, `component`, `rate`, `U_self`, `e_self`, and `e_star`.
     - View binary attributes such as `startup`, `thwart`, `borrow`, `move`, and `go` as time series.
     - The notebook uses `pandas` to load the CSV data, `matplotlib` for plotting, and `ipywidgets` for interactivity.
+- **Event Logging:** The model now generates an event log by default that gives extensive detail on decisioning.
+However, the code for this is quite verbose and I would like to clean it up in a future iteration.

 ## Original Model